KushPatel29/IVA/README.md

    - If you’re using a USB mic/speaker, ensure they’re correctly recognized in `raspi-config` or by `arecord -l` and `aplay -l`.

 4. **Python Environment**
-   - It’s recommended to create a virtual environment.
+   - It’s recommended that a virtual environment be created.
 For instance:
      ```bash
      sudo apt-get install python3-venv
      python3 -m venv venv